1ahmaddiab/JIRA_Issues/README.md

 3. Implementing an API endpoint which retrieves all unresolved issues (along with their predicted resolution dates) at the time of the API call and are expected to be resolved by a specified date (in ISO-8601 format).

-In this project there are 3 functions were created to handle the raw dataset 'avro_issue.csv':
+In this project there are 2 functions were created to handle the raw dataset 'avro_issue.csv':

-1. 'outliers_removal.py' converts outliers into NaNs and then during the modeling the NaNs will be removed based on conditions.
-    This function is used in the preprocessing function as a last step
-2. 'preprocessing.py' preprocesses and transforms the data into a suitable format and shape for the modeling phase.
+1. 'preprocessing.py' preprocesses and transforms the data into a suitable format and shape for the modeling phase.
-3. 'predict.py' is the last function that takes the raw dataset, preprocesses it, and then apply the saved Linear Regression model (the model work exist in the 'ML Predictive Model Notebook.ipynb' file)
+2. 'predict.py' is the last function that takes the raw dataset, preprocesses it, and then apply the saved Linear Regression model (the model work exist in the 'ML Predictive Model Notebook.ipynb' file)

-Also, there are 3 unit test files to test all of the above functions:
+Also, there are 2 unit test files to test all of the above functions:
-1. test_outliers_removal.py
-2. test_preprocess_data.py
+1. test_preprocess_data.py
-3. test_predict_resolution_date.py
+2. test_predict_resolution_date.py

 ## Getting Started